AhmetFurkanDEMIR/NEU-Java-OOP/README.md

 ## Necmettin Erbakan University Java (OOP) course assignments and exams.

-My code repository where I share my homework and exams for the Java (OOP) course I took in my second year at university.
+My code repository where I share my homeworks and exams for the Java (OOP) course I took in my second year at university.

 #### Assignment 1 - Company automation with nested classes
 * Soon